Key takeaways from cabinet briefing: Cheap loans for farmers, relaxed norms for MSMEs

 - It is for the first time since India's independence that such a decision has been taken for street vendors and footpath vendors

-- Farmers who will repay their loans timely till August 31, will get a 4% waiver on their loans -- Agri minister.
+- Farmers who will repay their loans timely till August 31, will get a 4 per cent waiver on their loans -- Agri minister.

 - Investment limit on plant and machinery increasedGovt hikes paddy MSP by Rs 53 per quintal to Rs 1,868 per quintal for the 2020-21 crop year